ndsev/zserio/doc/ZserioLanguageOverview.md

 SQL constraint strings are preprocessed before they are passed to SQLite.
 This allows

-- to implement zserio default NOT NULL handling,
 - to support zserio values inside constraint strings and
 - to convert unicode, hexadecimal and octal string escape sequences.

-#### Zserio NOT NULL Handling

-The constraints for `sql_table` fields are translated in the following way:

-- If there is either `NOT NULL` or `DEFAULT NULL` in the constraint, no further preprocessing is performed.
-- Otherwise if there is `NULL` in the constraint, it is removed.
-- Otherwise `NOT NULL` is added.

 #### Zserio Values Handling